-- Ability to perform college-level work - High school diploma, GED, or equivalent - Alignment with Oak Valley's mission and values - Desire to pursue a Bachelor of Art in Business - Openness to explore a Christian worldview throughout college life and academics - Ability to work well with others in a family-like culture provides an opportunity to understand the degree program, learn about college requirements, and ask questions about course offerings and services.
+- Ability to perform college-level work

+- High school diploma, GED, or equivalent

+- Alignment with Oak Valley's mission and values

+- Desire to pursue a Bachelor of Art in Business

+- Openness to explore a Christian worldview

+- Ability to work well with others

-The admission process begins with an online application form, www.oakvalleycollege.org/apply.
-An interview is required and
+The admission process begins with an online application form, oakvalley.edu/apply.
+An interview is required and provides you an opportunity to learn about the degree program and services.

-Additional admission information, including admission policies and procedures is at www.oakvalleycollege.org/admission.
+Additional admission information, including admission policies and procedures is at oakvallev.edu/admission.